ecotterr/Python-with-InterSystems-IRIS-2022/README.md

 docker-compose up -d
 ```

-In VS Code Docker Extension, right-click the container "iris-python-demo" and choose to "Attach Shell".
+In VS Code Docker Extension, right-click the container and choose to "Attach Shell".

 Now you can use the command line in the container and use ```irissession IRIS``` to access the IRIS terminal, and run ObjectScript commands.